frijo12/Flow-Project-3/README.md

-**NFT Project Overview: Introducing borrowAuthNFT Feature**
+# NFT Project with Enhanced borrowAuthNFT Feature

-This project enhances the existing NFT contract by introducing the borrowAuthNFT feature, which is now available to the public.
-This new functionality allows users to easily access and retrieve metadata associated with our NFTs.
+This project enhances an existing NFT contract by introducing the `borrowAuthNFT` feature, which is now publicly available.
+This feature allows users to access and retrieve metadata from our NFTs easily.

-**Prerequisites:**
+## Prerequisites

-- Familiarity with Flow Playground
+- Flow Playground
-- Understanding of Cadence Language
+- Knowledge of Cadence language

-**How to Interact with the NFT Project:**
+## Usage Instructions

-To utilize the NFT project within the Flow Playground, please follow these instructions:
+To interact with this NFT project using the Flow Playground, please follow these instructions:

-1. **Develop Contracts and Scripts:**
-   - Create your contracts, transactions, and script files directly within the Flow Playground environment.
+1. **Develop Contract and Scripts**: Start by developing your contracts, transactions, and script files within the Flow Playground.

-2. **Create NFT Collection:**
-   - Execute the `CreateCollection` transaction to set up your NFT collection.
+2. **Create an NFT Collection**: Execute the `CreateCollection` transaction to set up your NFT collection within the platform.

-3. **Mint a New NFT:**
-   - Perform the `MintNFT` transaction to mint a new NFT.
+3. **Mint NFT**: Use the `MintNFT` transaction to mint a new NFT to your collection.

-4. **Obtain NFT ID:**
-   - Use the `GetID` script to retrieve the ID of your NFT, necessary for the main script.
+4. **Obtain NFT ID**: Run the `GetID` script to fetch the ID of your newly minted NFT.
+This ID will be needed for subsequent steps.

-5. **Extract Metadata:**
-   - Run the `MetaData` script to extract metadata from the NFT you created.
+5. **Extract Metadata**: Finally, execute the `MetaData` script to retrieve metadata from the NFT using its ID.

-By following these steps, users can easily engage with the NFT project and leverage the borrowAuthNFT feature for straightforward access to public metadata.
+By following these steps, users can easily leverage the new `borrowAuthNFT` feature to access public metadata associated with our NFTs.